ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/kinesis-lzo-s3-sink/Kinesis-LZO-S3-Sink-Setup-0.1.0.md

 The sink is configured using a HOCON file.
 These are the fields:

-* `aws.access-key` and `aws.secret-key`: Change these to your AWS credentials.
+* aws/access-key and aws/secret-key: Change these to your AWS credentials.
 You can alternatively leave them as "default", in which case the [DefaultAWSCredentialsProviderChain][DefaultAWSCredentialsProviderChain] will be used.
-* `kinesis.in.stream-name`: The name of the input Kinesis stream.
+* kinesis/in/stream-name: The name of the input Kinesis stream.
 This should be the stream to which your are writing records with the Scala Stream Collector.
-* `kinesis.in.initial-position`: Where to start reading from the stream the first time the app is run.
+* kinesis/in/initial-position: Where to start reading from the stream the first time the app is run.
 "TRIM_HORIZON" for as far back as possible, "LATEST" for as recent as possibly.
-* `kinesis.out.stream-name`: The name of the output Kinesis stream, where records are sent if the compression process fails.
+* kinesis/out/stream-name: The name of the output Kinesis stream, where records are sent if the compression process fails.
-* `kinesis.out.shards`: If the out stream doesn't exist, create it with this many shards.
+* kinesis/out/shards: If the out stream doesn't exist, create it with this many shards.
-* `kinesis.region`: The Kinesis region name to use.
+* kinesis/region: The Kinesis region name to use.
-* `kinesis.app-name`: Unique identifier for the app which ensures that if it is stopped and restarted, it will restart at the correct location.
+* kinesis/app-name: Unique identifier for the app which ensures that if it is stopped and restarted, it will restart at the correct location.
-* `s3.endpoint`: The AWS endpoint for the S3 bucket
+* s3/endpoint: The AWS endpoint for the S3 bucket
-* `s3.bucket`: The name of the S3 bucket in which files are to be stored
+* s3/bucket: The name of the S3 bucket in which files are to be stored
-* `buffer.byte-limit`: Whenever the total size of the buffered records exceeds this number, they will all be sent to S3.
+* buffer/byte-limit: Whenever the total size of the buffered records exceeds this number, they will all be sent to S3.
-* `buffer.record-limit`: Whenever the total number of buffered records exceeds this number, they will all be sent to S3.
+, buffer/record-limit: Whenever the total number of buffered records exceeds this number, they will all be sent to S3.
-* `buffer.time-limit`: If this length of time passes without the buffer being flushed, the buffer will be flushed.
+* buffer/time-limit: If this length of time passes without the buffer being flushed, the buffer will be flushed.

-### Monitoring

-You can also now include Snowplow Monitoring in the application.
-This is setup through a new section at the bottom of the config.
-You will need to ammend:

-+ `monitoring.snowplow.collector-uri` insert your snowplow collector URI here.
-+ `monitoring.snowplow.app-id` the app-id used in decorating the events sent.

-If you do not wish to include Snowplow Monitoring please remove the entire `monitoring` section from the config.

 An [example][conf-example] is available in the repo.